 Lawrence Wright is an author, screenwriter, and playwright.
 He has been a staff writer for The New Yorker since 1992, where he has won two National Magazine Awards.
-He is the author of ten books, one of which, The Looming Tower: Al-Qaeda and the Road to 9/11, won the 2007 Pulitzer Prize for General Nonfiction, and was named by Time Magazine as one of the 100 greatest nonfiction books ever written.
-Wright is co-producing a television series based on that book, starring Jeff Daniels, Alec Baldwin, and Tahar Rahim, which will air on Hulu early next year.
-His bestselling book Going Clear: Scientology, Hollywood, and the Prison of Belief (2013), was nominated for the National Book Award and won the Investigative Reporters and Editors Award.
+He is the author of ten books, one of which, The Looming Tower: Al-Qaeda and the Road to 9/11, won the 2007 Pulitzer Prize for General Nonfiction and was named by Time Magazine as one of the 100 greatest nonfiction books ever written.
+Wright co-produced a television series based on that book, starring Jeff Daniels, Alec Baldwin, and Tahar Rahim, currently airing on Hulu.
+His bestselling book Going Clear: Scientology, Hollywood, and the Prison of Belief (2013) was nominated for the National Book Award and won the Investigative Reporters and Editors Award.
 In 2015, Wright co-produced a documentary based on that book for HBO, with Alex Gibney directing, which won three Emmys, including best documentary.

 His most recent book is The Terror Years: From Al-Qaeda to the Islamic State (2016).
-In March, Knopf will publish his next book, a personal history titled God Save Texas.
+This April, Knopf will publish his next book, a personal history titled God Save Texas.

 Wright is the co-writer of the movie The Siege (1998), starring Denzel Washington, Annette Bening, and Bruce Willis and is the writer of the Showtime movie Noriega: God’s Favorite (2000), starring Bob Hoskins.